Grey Oceans

 Grey Oceans is the fourth studio album by American musical group CocoRosie.
 It was released by Sub Pop Records on May 3, 2010 in the United Kingdom and on May 11, 2010 elsewhere.

 Background

 In 2008, CocoRosie began work on a follow-up to their third studio album, The Adventures of Ghosthorse and Stillborn, released in 2007.
 During 2008 and 2009, the group wrote and recorded music in several locations, including Buenos Aires, Melbourne, Berlin, New York, and Paris, collaborating with other musicians in the process.
 Much of the music the group had created during the time would become Grey Oceans, a body of work which they aimed to release in 2010 as their fourth studio album.

 On February 14, 2010, upon the announcement of the upcoming release of Grey Oceans, it was also announced that CocoRosie was no longer signed to independent record label Touch and Go Records, on which the group had released their previous three records, and had signed to Sub Pop Records.
 The final version of the album was recorded in five different countries.

+The song "Undertaker" includes a recording of their mother Christina Chalmers singing the lyrics of what Bianca Casady has claimed was a "Cherokee folk song".
+In a 2010 interview, the Casadys said they didn't know what the lyrics meant and that Chalmers couldn't remember where she found them.
+The lyrics are from a Cherokee translation of Amazing Grace.